 2. Objective

-To reduce marine litter in the Arctic marine environment, prevent the potential negative impactsit may have on the marine ecosystems and health and safety, environment, and economies of the people living in the Arctic, as well as on its ecosystems, natural resources, and wildlife, and to improve cooperation and awareness around this shared objective among and between Arctic States, Arctic Indigenous Peoples and local communities and with other States and international bodies outside the region [as appropriate].
+The main objective of the ML-RAP is to support Arctic States efforts to reduce marine litter in the Arctic marine environment, prevent the potential negative impacts and risks[CHINA] it may have on the marine ecosystems and health and safety, and economies of the people living in the Arctic, as well as on its ecosystems, natural resources, and wildlife, and to improve cooperation and awareness around this shared objective among and between Arctic States, Arctic Indigenous Peoples and local communities and with other States and international bodies outside the region [as appropriate].

 3. Geographic Scope